r-lib/pkgbuild/README.md

 * `PKG_BUILD_COLOR_DIAGNOSTICS`: set it to `false` to opt out of colored compiler diagnostics.
 Set it to `true` to force colored compiler diagnostics.

+* `PKG_BUILD_COPY_METHOD`: use this environment variable to avoid copying large directories when building a package.
+See possible values above, at the `Config/build/copy-method` `DESCRIPTION` entry.

 * `PKG_BUILD_STOP_FOR_WARNINGS`: if it is set to `true`, then pkgbuild will stop for `R CMD build` errors.
 The `pkg.build_stop_for_warnings` option takes